jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Heavy Weight Examples

-What are some examples of this approach?
+So what the heck are the Heavy Ass Weights of support?

 Well they are resources you are probably all familiar with, like documentation, in-app help, webinars, and screencasts.

 Listen, you probably all know about these things - the challenge is finding the time to do them well.
-My challenge is to convince you to do the work upfront, rather than the light-weight equivalent, because these resources pay huge, scalable dividends over time for both you and your customers.
+My job is to convince you to do the work upfront, rather than the light-weight equivalent, because these resources pay huge, scalable dividends over time for both you and your customers.